printed circuit board

 Specifically, I did not realise before after sending the PCB to production that – despite being labeled both in the documentation and on the module’s silk screen – certain GPIOs were not exposed at all but reserved for internal use within the module.

-However, the malfunctioning PCB did a pretty good job as a development board.
+Never the less, the malfunctioning PCB did a pretty good job as a development board.
 I took the time to solder patch wires to the WROVER module’s footprint and put together a simple, patchable test version of one of my WROVER modules.

-The circuit
+The doorbell circuit

 The second attempt went much better.
 Below is the schematic from which I produced the new PCB.